TimerErTim/lofs/.rules/project-overview.md

 4. **Build Process**:
    - Static site generation using Next.js
-   - Environment variables for secrets
+   - No secrets needed during build
    - Export to static HTML/CSS/JS

 ### Security Considerations

 1. The project should never store unencrypted notes in the repository
 2. Password hashing should use strong cryptographic methods (SHA-256)
-3. Secrets should be managed via GitHub Secrets or environment variables
+3. Decryption should occur only in the client browser
 4. Source notes directory should be excluded from git

 ## Examples